 Signs you need to take electrolytes during pregnancy are:

-#8: Illness.
-During time of illness and using certain medications, it can deplete your electrolyte balance.
+During the time of illness and using certain medications, it can deplete your electrolyte balance.

-#9: Breast Feeding.
-Electrolytes are a great help during breast feeding, to help keep you hydrated and with a good milk supply.
-If you keep up your water and electrolyte intake right after the birth, you may be able to help avoid post-birth constipation.
-Avoiding processed foods (cereals, breads, pasta etc.) will also help you to avoid constipation.
+Electrolytes are a great help during breastfeeding, to help keep you hydrated and with a good milk supply.
+If you keep up your water and electrolyte intake right after birth, you may be able to help avoid post-birth constipation.
+Avoiding processed foods (cereals, bread, pasta etc.) will also help you to avoid constipation.